 Salt, to taste, we add 1 to 1 ½ teaspoons

+5Add the beans: Stir in the beans and cook until warmed through, about 5 minutes.
 Taste the chili, and then add salt as needed.
-We typically add another 1/4 to 1/2 teaspoon but add to your taste.
+We typically add 1/4 to 1/2 teaspoon, but adjust to your taste.

-Mix the tablespoon of masa with three tablespoons of water into a smooth paste, and then stir into the chili.
-If you are using corn tortillas instead of the masa paste, tear the tortillas into small pieces, and then stir them into the chili.
+6Thicken the sauce: Mix 1 tablespoon of masa with 3 tablespoons of water to form a smooth paste, and then stir it into the chili.
+If you are using corn tortillas instead, tear them into small pieces and then stir them into the chili.
 After a minute or so, the tortillas will disintegrate into the chili.
+Take the chili off of the heat, and then serve.